Acupressure Points for Gas Relieve and Prevention

 Center of Power and Sea of Energy or Stomach points

-The stomach acupressure points above are easily found and positioned on the body’s middle line.
+The stomach acupressure points mentioned above are easily located and positioned along the midline of the body.
 The Center for Energy is situated above your navel, while the Sea of Energy is about 2 cm below the navel.
-Applying pressure to these reflexology points reduces stomach pain, constipation, abdominal contraction, and lower back pain and helps with emotional stress, heartburn, gas, and frustration.
+Applying pressure to these reflexology points can help reduce stomach pain, constipation, abdominal contractions, and lower back pain, while also alleviating emotional stress, heartburn, gas, and frustration.

 The Grandfather Grandson foot point